atomjack/cmbot/README.md

 	ffa_text: 'It\'s Free For All Friday!
 No Queue today.', // The bot will display this when someone tries to manipulate or show the queue on an FFA day.
 	timezone: 'PST', // The default timezone for modpm
 	modpm_superusers: true, // Set to false to exclude superusers from modpm
+	allow_mobile_djs: true, // Set to false to require users to be whitelisted in order to DJ from a mobile device (mods are exempt)
 	lastfm: {
 		enabled: false,
 		username: '',